By Alexandra Antonucci

 Most people know Jackie Robinson as the first African-American baseball player, who made his debut on the Brooklyn Dodgers.
 What most don’t know is that Robinson once played for the Montreal Royals in a game against the Jersey City Giants.
 In this game, he became the first African-American baseball player to play in a AAA minor league game.
 The game took place at Roosevelt Stadium, not too far from where a statue of Robinson resides today at the PATH Plaza at Journal Square.

 Old Bergen Church (1 Highland Avenue) was first constructed in 1660 by Dutch settlers.
-The church itself was rebuilt and has gone through numerous changes throughout the years, but the church itself has remained a staple in Jersey City throughout its 360-year history.
+The church has gone through numerous changes throughout the years, but the church itself has remained a staple in Jersey City throughout its 360-year history.
 The Old Bergen Church Cemetery (806 Bergen Avenue) is the first and oldest church burial ground in Jersey City and the state of New Jersey.
 The first recorded burial took place in 1668.

 The Journal Square Green Market is held right outside the Journal Square PATH Station, and is held every Wednesday and Friday from 2 p.m. to 8 p.m., starting May 27 and running through December 23.